pingcap/docs-cn/tiflash/tiflash-alert-rules.md

 - Solution:

-    It might be caused by the internal problems of the TiFlash TMT engine.
+    It might be caused by the internal problems of the TiFlash storage engine.
 Contact [TiFlash R&D](mailto:support@pingcap.com) for support.

 ## `TiFlash_raft_read_index_duration`